chasewyrick/Administrator-Control-Panel/README.md

 2. Messaging system.

-3. Upload files to a specific directory. - In the works.
+3. Upload files to a specific directory.

 4. Change password.